The Broadway inspired film musical on everybody’s lips is gonna be Chicago…

-Ironically this plot was 1920s satire on celebrity criminals, and the transient side to stardom.
+Ironically this plot was a 1920s satire on celebrity criminals and the transient side of stardom.
 How stars were created for the front page before becoming yesterday’s news as fish and chip paper.
 This film kinda ironically putting those Chicago murderesses back in the spotlight.

 Flash forward to the present, Catherine Zeta Jones, I’m delighted to say that after gaining a Best Supporting Actress for this film.
 This actress gained a recent Tony Award and a Commander of the Order of the British Empire (CBE).
 She’s also still with her silver fox husband, Michael Douglas (and so the envy of my teenage self).